DevilAguo0/hiddify/Home.md

 ## Other Useful Guides

-**All the contents of this wiki are accessible in "Pages" section.
+**All the contents of this wiki are accessible in `Pages` section.
 Please find it in the up-right corner on Desktop or in the bottom of this page on mobile.**

 #### Guide to Domain Registration and Setup
 For information on how to register a domain and set it up in Hidify, see [this link](https://github.com/hiddify/hiddify-config/wiki/Domain-types-and-how-to-register-them).